NatLibFi/Skosmos/dockerfiles/README.md

 To create the containers in this example setup, you can use this command from the `./dockerfiles/` directory:

-    docker-compose up -d
+    docker compose up -d

 Now Skosmos should be available at `http://localhost:9090/` from your host.
 See the [section below](#loading-vocabulary-data) to load vocabulary data.

 To stop:

-    docker-compose down
+    docker compose down

 ## Loading vocabulary data

-After you have your container running, with either Docker or `docker-compose`, you will need to load your vocabulary data.
+After you have your container running, with either Docker or `docker compose`, you will need to load your vocabulary data.

 **NOTE**: In the example below, we use the Fuseki URL `localhost:3030`, which should work for the Docker setup.
-If you used `docker-compose`, you will have to use `localhost:9030` instead.
+If you used `docker compose`, you will have to use `localhost:9030` instead.

     # load STW vocabulary data